Gauge Review: Is This Mid-Market AEO Platform Worth It? (2026)

 Gauge monitors mention rates and citation rates across six AI engines with competitor benchmarking.
 Coverage is solid for the price but lacks depth compared to enterprise platforms.

 Citations behave differently across engines.
-ChatGPT often requires explicit prompting to cite a source, usually pulling from Bing search results.
-Perplexity cites sources aggressively by default, anchoring almost every claim with a footnote.
-Google AI Overviews blends traditional organic ranking signals with generative synthesis.
+ChatGPT often requires explicit prompting to cite a source, pulling primarily from Bing results.
+Perplexity cites aggressively by default, anchoring almost every claim with a footnote.
+Google AI Overviews blends organic ranking signals with generative synthesis.
 Gauge normalizes these differences into a single dashboard.
-The dashboard itself is clean and modern, avoiding the cluttered interface common in legacy SEO tools.
-Navigation is split intuitively between citation tracking and gap analysis.
-You can quickly see which rival owns the conversation for your top commercial queries.
+The interface is clean and modern, navigation splits intuitively between citation tracking and gap analysis, so you can quickly identify which rival owns the conversation for your top commercial queries.

-Six-engine coverage at the Growth tier (ChatGPT, AI Overviews, AI Mode, Gemini, Perplexity, Copilot) is strong for $599 per month.
-Missing Claude and Grok at this tier is a notable gap.
-Still, this coverage beats Semrush's basic three-engine tracking.
+Six-engine coverage at Growth (ChatGPT, AI Overviews, AI Mode, Gemini, Perplexity, Copilot) is competitive at $599 per month.
+Missing Claude and Grok is a real gap, but this coverage still outperforms Semrush's basic three-engine tracking.
 It falls short of Peec's ten-plus engines and Profound's wider analytics scope.

-Competitor analysis tools show exactly how rivals appear in AI responses compared to your brand.
-This competitor intelligence loop feeds directly into the content engine to close visibility gaps.
+Competitor analysis shows exactly how rivals appear in AI responses versus your brand, and that intelligence feeds directly into the content engine to close visibility gaps.

-Gauge highlights impressive case study claims on its site.
-They state that Standard Metrics doubled AI visibility from 9.4% to 23.8% in just two weeks.
-Another unnamed client reportedly saw a 416% boost in under 30 days.
+Gauge cites impressive case study numbers on its site: Standard Metrics reportedly doubled AI visibility from 9.4% to 23.8% in two weeks; another unnamed client saw a 416% boost in under 30 days.
 These are Gauge's own claims, not independently verified data.

-White-glove onboarding is included at all tiers.
-This is a genuine advantage for smaller teams struggling to interpret new metrics.
-Both Profound and Peec gate their premium support behind expensive enterprise plans.
-If you are unsure how to evaluate these metrics, read our guide on how to measure AI visibility.
+White-glove onboarding is included at all tiers, a genuine edge over Profound and Peec, which gate premium support behind expensive enterprise plans.
+If you are learning how to interpret these metrics for the first time, read our guide on how to measure AI visibility.

 Who Should Use Gauge (and Who Should Not)?